 Security officers and testers often face additional challenges when testing the security of serverless solutions.
 Even more challenges arise when serverless applications interact with cloud storage, remote third-party services, databases, and backend cloud services.

 To identify problems in serverless applications, QA engineers can use tools commonly used for other cloud solutions, but they also have to carefully analyze the source code itself.
-To review thousands of lines of code, QA engineers need patience and basic programming skills.
+To review thousands of lines of code, QA engineers need patience, basic programming skills, and knowledge of web application security testing methodologies.
 Moreover, it can be challenging to find and hire a QA specialist with decent knowledge of and experience testing serverless applications.

 Outdated and vulnerable third-party libraries